+The birth allowance or adoption allowance is granted to all new parents.
 The birth allowance for the first-born is higher than for all following births.
-If the first-borns are twins then the amount for a first-born applies for both.
+In case of adoption, the allowance is only granted when the child that is adopted is eligible for child benefits.
+From the second child onwards, birth allowances will be lower, except in case of multiple births.
 A birth allowance can also be given in case of miscarriage as long as the pregnancy has lasted at least 180 days.
+The amounts differ over the regions.